Final Paper

 AI

-I can talk about the pitfalls of relying on AI for historical research and writing.
+I have talked in class about the pitfalls of relying on AI for historical research and writing.
 For this assignment, you cannot use any AI tools in researching your topic or writing your paper.
+I will run papers through an AI check and will view the use of AI generated text as a serious violation of academic integrity.

 Resources